caron1211/flowers-recognition/README.md

 To solve the problem I used a number of different models: **SVM**, **Random Forest**, **Neural Network** and **CNN**.

 #### Results:
-For details of all Mmdel results:
+For details of all model results:
 [link to report](report.pdf)